 Why work with marketing automation strategies in e-commerce and retail?

 It’s a pretty simple question to answer.
-Because marketing automation is a super effective way to enhance customer experiences and engage customers to make more purchases.
+Because marketing automation is a super effective way to enhance customer experiences and engage customers to make more purchases – both in-store and online.
 And the best part is that all you have to do is come up with the marketing automation strategies and set up the workflows.
 Then they’ll work for you 24/7.

 5 smart marketing automation strategies